adityatygi/Airbnb-Listings-Dashboard/README.md

 ## 📊 Dataset Overview

-The project analyzes **16,590 Airbnb listings** across the two cities.
+The analysis covers **16,590 Airbnb listings** across Chicago and New Orleans.

 | Metric | Value |
 |---|---:|